Favorite Cycling Workouts—Comparing Different Approaches

 Trevor Connor 09:06

-All right, so let’s completely shift gears here.
-And let’s go to one of Frank Overton’s favorite workouts.
-So Frank Overton, as you know, is a big fan of sweetspot training.
-And he has what he got, I liked the name of this, the AMEX OTs, which I’ll let him explain, but this is all about accumulating training stress.
+All right, so let’s completely shift gears here and let’s go to one of Frank Overton’s favorite workouts.
+So Frank Overton, as you know, is a big fan of sweetspot training and he has what he – I like the name of this, the AMEX OTS – which I’ll let him explain, but this is all about accumulating training stress.

 Frank Overton 09:26

-Can you give us the quick 32nd summary of what OTS means, yeah,
+Can you give us the quick 30 second summary of what OTS means?

 Frank Overton 10:55

-OTs is optimized training stress, it’s a power based and heart a base metric, its duration times intensity, and it takes into account the rider fatigue for long rides.
-So you get credit for the third and the fourth and the fifth hour where you incur more stress than you do in the first and the second, and then also doesn’t take into account coasting, and we use an exponentially weighted moving average.
+Yeah, OTS is optimized training stress, it’s a power-based and heart-A base metric, it’s duration times intensity, and it takes into account the rider fatigue for long rides, so you get credit for the third and the fourth and the fifth hour where you incur more stress than you do in the first and the second, and then also doesn’t take into account coasting, and we use an exponentially weighted moving average.

 Trevor Connor 11:18